jundalisay/superb/content/en/research/pythagoras/sentences/tetractys.md

 But if it increases in length it is analogous to the duad and a line.
 If in breadth, to the triad and a superficies; but if in thickness, to the tetrad and a solid.

-## Seventh Tetractys= Society
+## Seventh Tetractys: Society

 The seventh tetractys is of communities.
 The principle as the monad, is man.
 The duad is a house.
 The triad a street; and the tetrad a city.
 A nation consists of these.

 These are the material and sensible tetractys.

-## Eighth Tetractys=
+## Eighth Tetractys: Sense and Intellect

 These are in the powers which form a judgment of things material and sensible, and which are of a certain intelligible nature -- intellect, science, opinion, and sense.

-Intellect, indeed, corresponds in its essence to the monad; but science to the duad; for science is the science of a certain thing.
-Opinion subsists between science and ignorance; but sense is as the tetrad.
-For the touch which is common to all the senses being fourfold, all the senses energize according to contact.
+Intellect, indeed, corresponds in its essence to the monad.

+Science corresponds to the duad because science is the science of a certain thing.

+Opinion subsists between science and ignorance.

+Sense is as the tetrad because the touch which is common to all the senses being fourfold, all the senses energize according to contact.

-## Ninth Tetractys=
+## Ninth Tetractys: Soul and Body

 The ninth tetractys is that from which the animal is composed, the soul and the body.
 For the parts of the soul, indeed, are the rational, the irascible, and the epithymetic, or that which desires external good; and the fourth is the body in which the soul subsists.

-## Tenth Tetractys=
+## Tenth Tetractys: Seasons

 The tenth tetractys is of the seasons of the year, 334 through which all things rise into existence, viz. the spring, the summer, the autumn, and the winter.